-Enrollment and Average Daily Attendance (ADA) - The district's projected ADA to enrollment ratio (capture rate) for 2018-19 is 96.2 percent, which is within the historical average ratio for the three prior fiscal years.
-The district estimates 10,033 ADA for the current fiscal year, or a 3.2 percent increase from the 2017-18 P-2 ADA.
-For 2019-20 and 2020-21, the district projects a 1.5 percent ADA increase in each year.
+Enrollment and Average Daily Attendance (ADA) - The district's projected ADA to enrollment ratio (capture rate) for 2018-19 is 94.6 percent, which is lower than the historical average ratio for the three prior fiscal years.
+The district estimates 31,146 ADA for the current fiscal year, or no change from the 2017-18 P-2 ADA.
+For 2019-20 and 2020-21, the district projects ADA to remain flat.
+The district's ADA projections appear optimistic using historical ADA and enrollment trends.

-Unduplicated Pupil Percentage - The district reports an unduplicated pupil percentage of 47.41 percent for 2018-19, 47.51 percent for 2019-20, and 46.57 percent for 2020-21.
-The district's unduplicated pupil percentage included in the 2017-18 P-2 certification by the California Department of Education was 49.46 percent.
+Unduplicated Pupil Percentage - The district reports an unduplicated pupil percentage of 83.58 percent for 2018-19, and 83.56 percent for 2019-20 and 2020-21.
+The district's unduplicated pupil percentage included in the 2017-18 P-2 certification by the California Department of Education was 83.58 percent.

 Local Control Funding Formula (LCFF) - The district has incorporated target funding as proposed in the Governor's 2018-19 budget projections.
-Additionally, the district estimated COLAs of 2.71 percent, 2.57 percent, and 2.67 percent for the 2018-19, 2019-20, and 2020-21 fiscal years, respectively.
+Additionally, the district estimated COLAs of 3.00 percent, 2.57 percent, and 2.67 percent for the 2018-19, 2019-20, and 2020-21 fiscal years, respectively.
 Our office recommends a contingency plan should LCFF funding not materialize as projected in the Governor's 2018-19 budget proposal.

 Fund Balance - The district's Adopted Budget indicates a positive ending balance for all funds in the 2018-19 fiscal year.
-However, for the General Fund, the district anticipates expenditures and uses will exceed revenues and sources by \$1.2 million in 2019-20 and \$2.0 million in 2020-21.
+However, for the General Fund, the district anticipates expenditures and uses will exceed revenues and sources by \$5.6 million in 2018-19, \$17.1 million in 2019-20, and \$17.8 million in 2020-21.
 Chart 2 shows the district's deficit spending historical trends and projections.
+The district cannot sustain deficit spending into future fiscal years.